mfaughn/ihe_dev/TF Supplements/POU/README.md

 This folder contains all the work products related to the Personal Health Device Observation Upload (POU) IHE DEV TF profile supplement.

+NOTEs:
-NOTE:  Supplement revisions should also be supported until the trial implementation (TI) versions have been converted to final text (FT) and integrated into the IHE DEV TF.
+1. Supplement revisions should also be supported until the trial implementation (TI) versions have been converted to final text (FT) and integrated into the IHE DEV TF.
+2. Supplement-specific GitHub repositories contain the pre-public development artifacts for each supplement.
+They get moved here to the DEV domain when versions are circulated for comment and publication.

 Note:  Though this was originally modeled after the IHE FTP site, the folder structure for each supplement may evolve as the development processes evolve.